react-native-community/discussions-and-proposals/proposals/0000-arraybuffer-support-in-turbomodules.md

 #### Java

 Java provides a class that matches our needs: `java.nio.ByteBuffer`.
-It offers the required functionality and can be created via `ByteBuffer.allocateDirect()` or `NewDirectByteBuffer()` to wrap existing memory without extra allocations — unlike a `byte[]` alternative.
+It offers the required functionality and can be created in Java via `ByteBuffer.allocateDirect()` or `NewDirectByteBuffer()` to wrap existing memory without extra allocations — unlike a `byte[]` alternative.
+There is also a JNI helper, `facebook::jni::JByteBuffer`, that can be used to simplify conversion.
 It also provides access to the raw data pointer, individual bytes, and its length.

 #### Objective-C